KyleCaulkins/School_District_Analysis/README.md

 ### Thomas High School Performance

--How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+Although the removal of the THS ninth graders data did lower average tests scores and the passing percents, it was not enough to change Thomas High School's ranking relative to other schools.
+Thomas High School still ranks second in overall passing percent for the district.

 Original Analysis

 ![TopFive_Summary](/Resources/top_five_schools.png)